AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/predictive-audiences-reporting.md

 # Predictive Audiences Reporting

-After you save a [!UICONTROL Predictive Audiences] model, Audience Manager immediately starts training it.
+After you save a [!UICONTROL Predictive Audiences] model, Audience Manager starts training it.
 Within a couple of hours, the computed model will start analyzing audiences on the [Data Collection Servers](https://docs.adobe.com/content/help/en/audience-manager/user-guide/reference/system-components/components-data-collection.html#dcs-pcs).
 Reporting will be available the following day.

 To see the results of your [!UICONTROL Predictive Audiences] classification, go to **[!UICONTROL Audience Data]** > **[!UICONTROL Models]**, and click your model in the list.